lutfumertceylan/paramatter.art/index.md

 ---
 layout: default
 ---
 <h4 align="center">  The statistical parameter analysis is a super power.
-The more we can do it, the better testers we can be. <p align="center">
+The more we can do it, the better testers we can be. <br> <p align="center">
    <a href=""><img src="https://img.shields.io/github/v/release/lutfumertceylan/top25-parameter?style=flat"></a>
    <a href=""><img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat"></a>
    <a href="https://twitter.com/intent/follow?screen_name=lutfumertceylan"><img src="https://img.shields.io/twitter/follow/lutfumertceylan?style=flat&logo=twitter"></a>